 I got a little fancy with the braided lattice crust, but a regular lattice crust is muuuuch easier and similarly beautiful.
 If you don’t care to fuss over crust, you can even lay a whole sheet of pastry on top, cut a few slits for the steam, and call it a day.

 Whichever method you choose, this simple apple-blackberry pie makes a beautiful presentation and the perfect after-dinner treat.
 Serve plain, or if you’re feeling extra indulgent, a scoop of vanilla bean ice cream makes a fantastic addition.
-I hope you enjoy, friends!
+Enjoy, friends!

 - double pie crust recipe (see below)